 CE

 Hercules and Omphale belong to a group of about thirty soft-paste porcelain figures described as 'Girl-in-a-Swing' after the subject of one of the models.
 Girl-in-the-Swing figures were formerly attributed to Chelsea.
 Documentary evidence found in France (see Documentation, Dragesco, 1993), suggests strongly that they were made by Charles Gouyn, whose address was at the Turk's Head, Bennet Street, St James's, London, from 1735 to 1783.
-It is not known conclusively that this was where the figure's were made.
+It is not known conclusively that this was where the figure's were made, nor who the modeller or modellers were.

-This group is an illustration of French influence on English porcelain.
-The figures were probably derived from an engraving of Hercules and Omphale by Laurent Cars, announced in 1728, after the painting of 1724 by François Lemoyne, now in the Louvre, Paris.
-In the print Hercules holds a distaff in his right hand, while in the porcelain group, his arm is resting across his knees, a position less likely to cause problems during firing.
-Alternatively the group might have been based on a Vincennes model listed in an inventory of October 1752.
-Two different versions of the Vincennes model have been recorded.
-One is closely related to the painting, and could have been the inspiration for the English group.
+The figures of Hercules and Omphale were taken from an engraving by Laurent Cars (1699-1771) of 1728, after the painting of 1724 by François Lemoyene, now in the Louvre.
+A model with this title was listed in the Vincennes porcelain factory's inventory of October 1752, and two different versions of it have been recorded, one closely related to the painting which could have been the inspiration for the English group.
 The other is a different composition in which Omphale sits beside Hercules with Cupid beside her.

 probably lead